Fincer/clevo_n950tp6/keyboard_color_support/README.md

 ----------------------

-If you are not rebooting your computer, do the following in your current session:
+If you don't intend to reboot your computer, do the following in your current session:

 ```
 sudo modprobe clevo-xsm-wmi